Our film schedule for 2019 is now posted on this website.

 Seven Days in May (1964) – Shown in conjunction with Rod Serling biographers’ forum.

 Seven Days Leave (1930) – Gary Cooper, Beryl Mercer – In this World War I drama, based on the J.M.
-Barrie play The Old Lady Shows Her Medals, a Canadian soldier (Cooper) on medical leave in London learns that a Scottish widow (Mercer) believes he is her son and agrees to pose ats the son.
+Barrie play The Old Lady Shows Her Medals, a Canadian soldier (Cooper) on medical leave in London learns that a Scottish widow (Mercer) believes she is his mother, and he agrees to pose as her son.

-She Gets Her Man (1945) – Joan Davis and Leon Errol in a comedy-murder mystery
+She Gets Her Man (1945) – Joan Davis, William Gargan, Leon Errol, and Milburn Stone in a comedy-mystery involving murders by blow-gun darts.

-So Dear to My Heart (1948) – Bobby Driscoll, Burl Ives – I.B.
-Tech – John Millen collection
+So Dear to My Heart (1948) – Burl Ives, Beulah Bondi, Bobby Driscoll – Walt Disney classic about a country boy who adopts a mischievous lamb – I.B.
+Tech – John Millen Collection

-The Whole Town’s Talking (1935) – Edward G. Robinson – directed by John Ford – Grant Golden collection
+The Whole Town’s Talking (1935) – Edward G. Robinson, Jean Arthur, and directed by John Ford – In this comedy-drama, a meek clerk (Robinson) is mistaken for a criminal (also played by Robinson) – from the Grant Golden Collection

 Shorts and Short Subjects ~